telerik/kendo-ui-core/docs-aspnet-core/helpers/html-helpers/listview.md

 ## Basic Usage

-The following example demonstrates how to define the ListView by using the ListView Html helper.
+The following example demonstrates how to define the ListView by using the ListView HtmlHelper.

 ###### Example